tush-tr/articles/ARISH_NOTES.md

 ## 16 MAY, 2021
 * Refactored code of report function in ArticleController
 * Made reportArticle function in Article Component to show toast instead of alert

+## 22 MAY, 2021
+* Added reports in AdminController in backend to send report to admin